TIBCOSoftware/snappy-cloud-tools/docker/README.md

 **Stopping docker-compose**

-To stop and remove containers from docker-enginet
+To stop and remove containers from docker-engine

 ```
 $ docker-compose down